Connection Modes: Cloud, Device, and Hybrid

 Which connection mode should I choose?

-• Use cloud mode if you wish to run a faster site with reliable data collection and first-party data capture.
+• Choose cloud mode for faster page loads, reliable data collection, and first-party data capture.

 How to check which connection mode is supported by the destination?